CommittedtoQuality/CommittedtoQuality/README.md

 > - Everything is easy, when you know how to do this.
 > - Don't talk, just try to do.
 > - “Never allow the same bug to bite you twice.”
 (Steve Maguire)
+> - A tester has the heart of a developer... in a jar on the desk. lol

 <h2>👨‍💻 Quality Engineering Projects:</h2>